Frequently Asked Questions

-A: Approximately 3 days before your project you will receive by email a roster of your volunteers, talking points for your group and other pertinent information to make sure your event is a success!
+A: A few days before your project you will receive by email a roster of your volunteers, talking points for your group and other pertinent information to make sure your event is a success!

 Q: How soon should volunteers register?

 A: Project spaces are limited and available on a first come, first serve basis.
-Register at least 3 days in advance of the project preferably.
+The deadline for volunteers to sign up for a project is March 16.

 Q: What if there are walk-ins the day of the project?